BookWaves/documentation/README.md

   - Check wich items are on the reader
 - The reader is the simulated reader populated by the media IDs in the SQL table

+#### Virtuel reader
+- The virtual readers can be controlled at http://localhost:4444/
+- The GUI is a small controller application to put simulated tags on the simulated readers
+- Helps to try out the gate, checkout and Alma integration

 #### Gate
 - Your gate is reachable at localhost/production/gate/1/
 - Its healthcheck is at localhost/production/gate/1/admin/healthcheck